Updated: 23rd June, 2022

 Another twist on this is walking down the aisle together!
 I’ve had couples who have enjoyed a relaxing walk to their ceremony location together, holding hands.
 There really aren’t any limits to what you could do and that’s what makes eloping the BEST way to get married.

-7. Incorporate hand-fasting
+7. Incorporate hand-fasting or other traditions

 Hand-fasting is an old Celtic ritual where the hands are tied together to symbolise the binding of two lives.
 It’s where the phrase “tying the knot” comes from and dates back as far as 7000 B.C.
 Most of my couples who elope here in Scotland choose to have a hand-fasting ceremony and absolutely love doing it.